5 Ways to Save Time on Your Social Media Now

 5. Save Time with Social Media Calendars

 Social media content is always best when planned in advance.
-Throughout the year there are a number of events and celebrations that could be relevant for your business, and it’s important to be ready for them when they come.
+Throughout the year there are a number of events and celebrations that could be relevant for your business.
+Be ready for them when they come.
 You don’t want to be rushing Christmas-related posts on the morning of December 24th!

-If your business has a blog, and it probably should, you will also need to set up an editorial calendar where you plan topics, deadlines, and publishing dates.
-Remember to always publish your content across your social media accounts.
+If your business has a blog, and it probably should, you will also need to set up an editorial calendar.
+Use it to plan topics, deadlines, and publishing dates for your blog posts.
+And remember to always publish your content across your social media accounts.

-Having an organised content and marketing calendar also allows you to have a proofreading and approvals system in place to make sure only the best quality content sees the light of day.
+Having organised content and marketing calendars also provides you to with a proofreading and approvals system.
+Make sure you check through every piece of content in your calendar, in advance.
+Only the best quality content should see the light of day.

 Save time on your social media.
 Download our easy-to-use calendars.
 You can start using them straight away.